adobe/butler/README.md

   -http.retries string
         The number of http retries for GET requests to obtain the butler configuration files (default "5") -http.retry_wait_max string
-        The maximum amount of time to wait before attemping to retry the http config get operation. (default "15") -http.retry_wait_min string
+        The maximum amount of time to wait before attempting to retry the http config get operation. (default "15") -http.retry_wait_min string
-        The minimum amount of time to wait before attemping to retry the http config get operation. (default "5") -http.timeout string
+        The minimum amount of time to wait before attempting to retry the http config get operation. (default "5") -http.timeout string
         The http timeout, in seconds, for GET requests to obtain the butler configuration file. (default "10") -log.level string